MicrosoftDocs/cpp-docs.tr-tr/docs/porting/visual-cpp-change-history-2003-2015.md

     };
     ```

-   Sorunu düzeltmek için tanımladığınız `A` şöyle:
+   Sorunu gidermek için aşağıdaki gibi tanımlayın `A` :

     ```cpp
     #define A int
     ```

-- **Ek bildirimlerinde parens**
+- **Bildirimlerde ek parlar**

-   Aşağıdaki kod hatası C2062 oluşturur: türü 'int' beklenmeyen
+   Aşağıdaki kod C2062 hatasını üretir: ' int ' türü beklenmiyor

     ```cpp
     struct S {